Simonetry/Simonetry/README.md

   <p>DNC | FF to H/Sit/Sleep next to | Does not RP as the sources
 <br>Do not ask for alters to come forward
 <br>Our skins are of ourselves stated [🐇 SYS] if OC then stated '| OC'
-<br>Friendly flirting (inc. kisses) is fine unless you see someone not being fine with it :) ask for cuddles
+<br>IF 18+ Friendly flirting (inc. kisses) is fine unless you see someone not being fine with it :) ask for cuddles
 <br>NO flirting/ NSFW topics <i>at all</i> if below 18, even if you're almost 18 - will result in block
   <p>Interact first to engage into a convo (Warning for yap)
 <br>If 18+ FF to friend if we chatted/will chat again :D